Overlay

 The Mirage of Digital Transformation

 The first wave of Bay Area entrepreneurship was largely about pitching a vision of digital transformation that was so luminous, so hyperbolic, you couldn’t help but buy in.
 It’s that classic scene from Silicon Valley, where over a minute-long montage, startup founders pledge to “make the world a better place through Paxos algorithms for consensus protocols,” or to “make the world a better place through canonical data models to communicate between endpoints.”
-No matter how small your product, it was going to have a colossal impact on all of mankind, forever and ever.
+No matter how small your product, it was going to have a colossal impact on all mankind, forever and ever.

 I believe we’re in a different era, one that rewards radical honesty (or the illusion of it), utility, and a touch of humility.
 When I think about my favorite brands right now, they are building products that aim to make a notable difference in people’s lives, as opposed to trying to be their whole lives.
 We want brands to tell the truth, provide value, and then get out of the way.